IsaakKrut/deliveryapp/README.md

 [![CircleCI](https://circleci.com/gh/IsaakKrut/springmvc-deliveryapp.svg?style=svg)](https://circleci.com/gh/IsaakKrut/deliveryapp)

-Spring MVC application that mimics the behavior of an online shopping service or food delivery app.
+Spring MVC application, that mimics the behavior of an online shopping service or food delivery app.
 It stores User and Shopping Cart objects as session attributes which are available to different views throughout the application.

 It uses MySQL database and Hibernate JPA specification to map objects to their corresponding repositories.